Yuciena/wheelchair-design-platform/README.md

 Put the proximity sensor on the back of the wheelchair; Put the vibration actuator on the front of the wheelchair where users can detect the vibration while leaning on it.
 #### Wire the components ======> link to how to wire the hardware FIXMEXXXX
+#### Setup Orientation GATT service with UUID
+#### GO to Grafana, select the property ID and set the value of your data
+#### Subscribe to the GATT service from the Raspberry Pi and run the code of XXXXXX
 ####